 - I read situations where my foreign entity needs an EIN because it will own the U.S. LLC.
 Is that true or not?

-- If so, what happens if my start date on my SS4 application was in prior years?
+- If so, what happens if the start date on my SS4 application was in prior years?
 I heard the IRS has huge fines for some forms if late.

 - Who should be the manager vs. the member of the LLC?